7 Questions to Ask during Performance Catch-Ups

 Discussing proud employee moments is particularly important with regards to high performers, who are often extremely self-critical.
 Allowing them to reflect and acknowledge proud moments will help keep their impostor syndrome at bay.

 - Do you have any questions or concerns about company changes/company direction/workplace processes?

 Giving employees feedback is, of course, important.
-But managers should also be soliciting input from employees.
+However, managers should also be soliciting input from employees.
 Their opinions and insights matter and this question makes that clear.

 During performance catch-ups, employees can find an opportunity to discuss how happy they are with existing processes and forward any suggestions they might have.
-Employees can also seek clarification on company objectives and its direction, which will allow them to place their role in better context.
+Employees can also seek clarification on company objectives and their direction, which will allow them to place their role in a better context.